-This is just one of the many cultural differences that will make eating a plant-based diet in China a challenge.
+This is just one of the many cultural differences that will make eating a plant-based diet in China a bit of a challenge.

 Because there aren’t many vegetarians in China, you’ll probably struggle to get your needs understood.
-Even if waitresses and chefs understand that you don’t want meat in your meal, they may ask if meat-based broths are alright.
+Even if waitresses and chefs understand that you don’t want meat in your meal, they may still serve you food cooked in meat-based broth.

 It will take a lot of patience and some mistakes before you make your needs understood.
-Just stay calm, be patient with yourself and others, and keep trying.
+Just stay calm and keep trying, despite the language barrier.

 OK, now for my tips!